Habib ibn Abd al-Rahman al-Fihri

-Habib ibn Abd al-Rahman al-Fihri (حبيب بن عبدالرحمن الفهري) (? – May/June, 757) was an Arab noble of the Oqbid or Fihrid family, and briefly ruler of Ifriqiya (North Africa) from 755 to 757.
+Habib ibn Abd al-Rahman al-Fihri (حبيب بن عبدالرحمن الفهري) (? – May/June, 757) was an Arab noble of the Oqbid or Fihrid family, and briefly ruled of Ifriqiya (North Africa) from 755 to 757.

 Habib ibn Abd al-Rahman was the son and designated heir of Ifriqiyan strongman and ruler Abd al-Rahman ibn Habib al-Fihri, who had ruled Ifriqiya semi-independently since 745.
 Habib had served as wali in Barqa (Cyrenaica) on his father's behalf.

 In 755, in a palace coup, the emir Abd al-Rahman ibn Habib was murdered by his brothers Ilyas ibn Habib and Abd al-Wareth ibn Habib.
 Ilyas promptly proclaimed himself ruler of Ifriqiya.
 The young Habib fled Kairouan and took refuge in Tunis with his uncle Amran ibn Habib, who was appalled at the fratricide.

 Amran helped Habib raise an army to avenge his father's murder.
 The armies met south of Tunis in late 755, but before battle was enjoined, an agreement was reached to partition Ifriqiya between the Fihrids.
 Amran was to be assigned the government of Tunis and environs, the young Habib the government of southerly Gafsa and Nefzoua, leaving Ilyas with Kairouan and the remainder of Ifriqiya.
 The settlement made, Habib proceeded to Kairouan, while Ilyas accompanied Amran back to Tunis.
 But once in Tunis, Ilyas suddenly ordered the arrest of Amran and his coterie and dispatched them in chains to al-Andalus.

 Ilyas then bore down on Kairouan and pressured the young Habib to agree to depart for al-Andalus.
 A ship was outfitted, and even set out, but was forced back to port by contrary winds.
 During this farcical interlude, Habib was seized by partisans of his late father Abd al-Rahman, who promptly proclaimed Habib emir of Ifriqiya and raised an army in his name.

 The two armies met in the environs of Laribus.
 But before battle was enjoined, Habib challenged Ilyas to solve the quarrel in single combat.
 At first hesitant, Ilyas finally consented, at the urging of his own commanders.
 Habib defeated and killed Ilyas, carrying his head as a trophy in a procession back to Kairouan.
 This took place in December 755.